ericdSG/python-package/README.md

 ## How packaging works

 Installing a package with setuptools requires:
-- `pyproject.toml`: Recently adopted configration file standard ([PEP 621](https://peps.python.org/pep-0621/),
+- `pyproject.toml`: recently-adopted configration file standard ([PEP 621](https://peps.python.org/pep-0621/),
 [doc](https://packaging.python.org/en/latest/specifications/declaring-project-metadata/))
   - Must contain, at minimum: `build-backend`, `requires`, `name`, `version`
 - `src/your_project_name/`: directory containing all of your project's source code

 That's it!
 You want the top-level of the repo to be clean and free of clutter, with only the necessary configuration files (for example, GitHub workflows,